kasper-piskorski/docs/pages/documentation/7-examples/SQL-migration.md

 You can run this example by running the [`MainInMemory`](https://github.com/mindmapsdb/sample-projects/blob/master/example-sql-migration/src/main/java/MainInMemory.java) class.
 It demonstrates the same functionality by pre-loading the World data into an [H2](http://www.h2database.com/html/main.html) SQL database.

 ## Test Yourself Answers

+You can see the code to answer these questions in the function [printInformationAboutWorld()](https://github.com/mindmapsdb/sample-projects/blob/master/example-sql-migration/src/main/java/SqlWorldMigrator.java).

 **What are the Types in the World MindmapsDB graph?**
 Answer: